wrenfold/wrenfold/README.md

   - Functions can be written quickly and expressively in python, enabling rapid prototyping.
 Over time, users acquire a library of composable expressions that can be combined easily to form new symbolic functions.
   - Derivatives are obtained automatically, without spending time debugging manually chain-ruled Jacobians.
 * **Improved runtime performance**:
-  - The performance of generated methods is often competitive with handwritten implementations, and can meaningfully exceed results obtained with runtime auto-diff.
+  - The performance of generated methods is [often competitive with handwritten implementations](https://wrenfold.org/performance.html), and can meaningfully exceed results obtained with runtime auto-diff.
+  - Generated methods are fast enough to deploy on a production robot, enabling a quicker pipeline from offline prototyping to real-world testing.
   - **A prudent caveat for any performance related claim**: Your mileage may vary depending on expression complexity and the degree of effort exerted in optimizing different implementations.

 <!--- motivation_end --->